 Incorporating natural materials like wood, slate and even water features encourage a natural, eco-friendlier feel.
 This style can be particularly effective in helping to attract a younger demographic in both new staff and clients.

-Nowadays, people also want to know what goes into the products they use, and office furniture is no different.
+Nowadays, people also want to know what goes into their products, and office furniture is no different.
 Using durable, honest materials that have been reclaimed or upcycled is a great way to demonstrate a business’s sustainable and environmental values while creating an attractive brand identity that staff and customers/clients can buy into.

 5. Human-centric designs

-In a way, the challenge of the human-centric design is even greater than a purely aesthetic approach, because designers must consider the user’s needs, aesthetic appeal, and user-friendliness into their vision.
+In a way, the challenge of human-centric design is even greater than a purely aesthetic approach because designers must consider the user’s needs, aesthetic appeal, and user-friendliness in their vision.

 Mixing aesthetics into a human-centric design to create a unified whole with minimal artistic and ergonomic sacrifices is the ultimate challenge.
 The human-centric design sends a message that the employees are of the utmost importance.
 Businesses have realized that a one-size-fits-all approach can’t be used.
 To design better, the human aspect of each individual company must be considered – it’s why a human-centric approach is so important.

-There’s no doubt the office of 2020 will bring new and pioneering design trends, but for now, the office of 2019 is leading the way in creating a working environment that allows the business, the environment, and the staff to win.
+There’s no doubt the Office of the Future will bring new and pioneering design trends, but for now, the office is leading the way in creating a working environment that allows the business, the environment, and the staff to win.